florayuan18/florayuan18.github.io/nightatmus.md

 title: Night at the Museum
 subtitle: Flora Yuan
 ---
+## Grade
+* 4/5
+* I think I found some success with creating a usable interface for rating and review, but there were still persisting problems.
+I couldn't figure out how to get the star widgets to display and clicking on the new tab seemed to change the formatting of the top nav bar.
+There also seems to be an issue with the page showing up on the deployed version, so we chose to remove it for the time being.
+These are both issues that I think I could have fixed.

 ## Night of the Museum Individual Work
 * Ratings and Review Page
 * Component - Star Rating